Bill Farnan

-Bill Farnan (23 September 1851 – 15 March 1891) was Australia's first heavyweight boxing champion.
+Bill Farnan (23 September 1851 – 15 March 1891) was Australia's second heavyweight boxing champion.

 Family

 The son of Patrick Farnan, and Mary Farnan, née McGuiness, William Francis Farnan was born at Kyneton, Victoria on 23 September 1851.

 He married Bridget Winifred Kane (1853-1912).
 One of their sons, James Thomas Farnan (1875–1916) played VFL football with St Kilda, and was killed in action, while serving in France with the First AIF.

 Boxing

-He fought the West Indian Peter Jackson in the first Australian heavyweight contest using Marquis of Queensbury rules in Melbourne on saturday, 26 July 1884.
+He fought the West Indian Peter Jackson in the second Australian heavyweight contest using Marquis of Queensbury rules in Melbourne on saturday, 26 July 1884.

 He hit Jackson hard "between wind and water" in the second round and continuing body hits drove Jackson down and out in the third round.
 A return bout was proposed; and, on the following Monday (28 July) the two men agreed to a return bout.

 The return bout took place, in Sydney, on Saturday, 19 September 1884.
 Farnan was by far the better boxer on the day, with his superiority becoming more and more evident round by round; and, as Farnan seemed close to winning the fight by a knockout, in the sixth round, a large group of Jackson's supporters invaded the ring.

 The ensuing mêlée was of such intensity, ferocity, and violence that it was an hour before some semblance of order was achieved.
 The bout was abandoned.
 A meeting of relevant officials was held on Tuesday, 23 September 1884, which declared Farnan and Jackson should meet on the Thursday (25 September) to arrange a re-match: